polymorphm/pg-dump-splitter/README.rst

 How to Add a New Pattern Rule to the Utility?
 ---------------------------------------------

 If some rule turn out to be missing, it isn't hard to add it to the utility.
-In typical case you need only to fix two places by adding a small code fragment in each.
+In typical case you need only to put a few lines to two places of the source code.

 An example of adding ``CREATE TRIGGER`` rule::